-Matthew is an internationally recognised expert in domain name law and practice.
-He has been appointed by WIPO, Nominet and the Czech Arbitration Court to decide domain name disputes, having decided over 400 cases to date.
+Matthew is also an internationally recognised expert in domain name law and practice.
+He has been appointed by the World Intellectual Property Organization, Nominet and the Czech Arbitration Court to decide hundreds of domain name disputes.

 While he works for clients in all business sectors, his most recent notable cases have been in the following areas: